 St. Mary’s Chapter of DOK at St. Hilary’s continues to service its purpose of prayer, service and evangelism.
 We pray daily for Christ’s Kingdom, for the spiritual growth of the Church, for all in need of emotional, spiritual and physical healing.
 Our Prayer Tree is available for those who request prayers for a specific person or need by contacting the church office (239-936-1000) or email@example.com.

-We are a small group of faithful who meet once a month.
-Our next meeting takes place Sunday, September 8 at 11:45 a.m. in the Conference Room.
+We are a small group of faithful who meet once a month after church.
+Please check the calendar for meeting dates.
 We maintain an active prayer list that is updated weekly for those who request prayers.
 We welcome women who seek to strengthen their prayer life.
-Please contact President Ruth Meredith for more information through the church office.

 Enjoy bridge and company?
 Join us Mondays at 6:30 p.m. in the Parish Hall to play!
 In season you can also play bridge at 1 p.m.
 Wednesdays, same location.
 This second day is offered when at least four people want to play at that time.
 These are opportunities to learn or improve your bridge game, and all levels of experience are welcome.
 Contact Jo Lane at firstname.lastname@example.org with any questions.
 All are welcome!